Atharva7652005/YTubeMind---AI-Powered-Youtube-Chatbot/README.md

 # YTubeMind

-YTubeMind is an AI-powered YouTube chatbot that transforms YouTube videos into interactive knowledge sources.
+YTubeMind is a YouTube chatbot that transforms YouTube videos into interactive knowledge sources.
 Users can provide a YouTube video URL, view its transcript, access English translations for multilingual videos, and ask natural language questions about the video content.
 The application leverages Retrieval-Augmented Generation (RAG) to deliver accurate, context-aware responses grounded in the video's transcript.

 ---